canonical/sqlair/docs/tutorial/tutorial.md

 }
 ```

 All struct fields that correspond to a column and are used with SQLair should be tagged with the `db` tag.
-If a field of the struct does not correspond to a database column it can be left untagged and it will be ignored by SQLair.
+If a field of the struct does not correspond to a database column it can be left untagged, and it will be ignored by SQLair.

 It is important to note that SQLair *needs* the struct fields to be public in to order read from them and write to them.